VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 This one is used to validate certificates of other organizations.

 Download [the root certificate](https://certportal.demo.nlx.io/root.crt) file and save it as `root.crt` in `~/nlx-setup/`.
-That is the working directory as described in [part 1](./setup-your-environment).
+That is the working directory as described in [Setup your environment](./setup-your-environment).

 >  If you are using Windows make sure that you select `All files` as file-type when saving the root certificate.
 If you do not do this Windows will add the extension `txt` to the file.